-There are three main types of cannabidiol (CBD).
-CBD isolate is the pure form of CBD, while full-spectrum CBD is an extract containing other compounds of the cannabis plant, such as terpenes and other cannabinoids.
-The third type is broad-spectrum CBD.
+Cannabidiol (CBD) isolate is the pure form of CBD, while full-spectrum CBD is an extract containing other compounds of the cannabis plant.

 People use CBD for a variety of health reasons, such as pain and anxiety.
 While more research could clarify their anecdotally reported benefits, some evidence suggests that CBD products can help with certain conditions.